sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/saltstack.md

 For a turnkey experience with the Sensu SaltStack Handler plugin, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing SaltStack workflows.

-You can also add the [Sensu SaltStack Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index, to build your own workflow or integrate Sensu with your existing SaltStack workflows.
+You can also add the [Sensu SaltStack Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing SaltStack workflows.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.